Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

 - Public Relations Specialist: Crafting a positive public image aligns with their concern for appearance and success.
 - Investment Banker: Thriving in competitive, high-stakes environments matches their goal-oriented nature.
 - Marketing Manager: Strategizing and achieving market success leverages their creativity and desire to excel.
+- CEO: Leading a company allows them to set and achieve ambitious goals.
+- Management Consultant: Helping businesses improve their performance satisfies their drive for efficiency and success.
+- Real Estate Agent: Closing deals and building a client base appeals to their competitive nature.
+- Political Campaign Manager: Orchestrating successful campaigns aligns with their strategic thinking and love for achievement.
+- Brand Strategist: Developing and implementing brand strategies caters to their innovative and results-driven approach.

+<h4>Job-Seeking Tips for Type 3</h4>

+- Highlight your achievements, metrics, and successful projects in your resume and interviews.
+- Seek companies with clear advancement paths and performance-based recognition.
+- Emphasize your leadership skills and ability to motivate teams to achieve goals.
+- Look for roles that offer competitive compensation and opportunities for public recognition.
+- Prepare a portfolio or presentation that showcases your accomplishments and the results you've delivered.

 <a href="/enneagram-corner/enneagram-type-3">More on Type 3</a>